Clinical Research Professional (CRP) Certification Funding Program - 2021

 To help you prepare, Clinical Trials BC has made available recordings of a series of consecutive informal exam preparation sessions that took place in 2020.
 The sessions will be available along with materials until Dec 31, 2021.

-To further help your studies four open Q&A sessions will be available on Thursdays as follows:
+To further help your studies four open Q&A sessions were available on Thursdays as follows:

 • March 4th - 3:30-5:00pm